 - Cohort Analysis – it enables you to easily compare how different groups, or cohorts, of customers, behave over time.

 For example, you can create a cohort of customers based on the date when they made their first purchase.
 Subsequently, you can study the spending trends of cohorts from different periods in time to determine whether the quality of the average acquired customer is increasing or decreasing over time.

-Cohort analysis tools give you quick and clear insight into customer retention trends and the perspectives for your business.
+Cohort analysis tools give you quick and clear insight into customer retention trends and the perspectives of your business.